rantaoca/neato-sdk-android/README.md

 //later we'll receive the result in the onNewIntent activity method neatoAuth.openLoginInBrowser(this,CLIENT_ID,REDIRECT_URI,scopes);
 ```
-The user will be presented with a login page (on Chrome or another external browser) and when it completes the login it will be redirect to your App thanks to the `URL Schema` previously defined.
+The user will be presented with a login page (on Chrome or another external browser) and when it completes the login it will be redirected to your App thanks to the `URL Schema` previously defined.

 #### 4. Handling the Redirect URI
 When the user finishes the login he is redirected to the previously configured login activity and the method onNewIntent is invoked.
-Here you can grab the OAuth access token is the login succeded otherwise you can show an error message.
+Here you can grab the OAuth access token if the login succeeded, otherwise you can show an error message.

 ```java
 @Override